Updated: March 28, 2025

 Once the data is clean and ready, data science teams divide it into training and testing groups.

-Step 3: Create a forecasting model
+Step 3: How to create a demand forecasting model?

 Based on the complexity of your problem and the availability of historical data, a forecasting model can be powered by different techniques, such as ARIMA, regression, random forest, and others.
 The development team then uses the training data to teach the forecasting model to predict the necessary outcome.